fonsdant/fonsdant/README.md

 # Hi! 🙂

-📚 In Bachelor of Computer Science
+📚 In Bachelor of Infomation Technology
 🏫 I am actually studying at UFRN, IMD
-✏️ Some topics that I like are Coq, Math, and OS's
-🛠️ i3wm, Vim, and Ubuntu/Fedora
+🛠️ Node.js, Elixir, and Linux
 🌱 In development: competitive programming and chess